danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 [^Rouvroy2]: See Antoinette Rouvroy, "Technology, Virtuality and Utopia: Governmentality in an Age of Autonomic Computing," in Mireille Hildebrandt and Antoinette Rouvroy, eds., *Autonomic Computing and Transformations of Human Agency* (London: Routledge, 2011).

-[^Mackenzie]: Adrian Mackenzie, "The Production of Prediction: What Does Machine Learning Want?" *European Journal of Cultural Studies* 18, nos.4-5 (2015): 442.
+[^Mackenzie1]: Adrian Mackenzie, "The Production of Prediction: What Does Machine Learning Want?" *European Journal of Cultural Studies* 18, nos.4-5 (2015): 431.

-[^Mackenzie1]: Mackenzie, "The Production of Prediction", 431.

 [^Mackenzie2]: Mackenzie, "The Production of Prediction", 432.